arturochian/datascience-2015/lessons/15_clustering/README.md

 - Scaling of the data matters

 ## Coding Exercise: K-Means
-We will code-along with this tutorial: [Clustering US Senators with K-Means](http://blog.dataquest.io/blog/plotting-senators/)

-Then we will try our hand at K-Means on this [dataset](http://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_digits.html).

-[Here's]() the iPython notebook.
+[Here's](http://nbviewer.ipython.org/gist/suneel0101/2649ee8bdecbf0c42da5) the iPython notebook.
 Exercises are embedded in the notebook.

 # Hierarchical Clustering
 Unlike K-means, we do not specify how many clusters we want.
 In the end, we have a tree-like representation of the data.